DemianFlury/M153-Project/README.md

 # M153-Project

+## 📓 Project Description

 ## 📔 Short Description
 In a group work (max. two learners) you will design and create a database on a freely chosen topic.
 The database will be created under MS-SQL(T-SQL)so that all scripts work with the "SQL-Server Management Studio".

 The project includes:
 - a documentation with ER-diagram, database description